You are $75 away from free shipping

 Sorry, you must log in to save an item.

-Keep showers short.
-Another one of the tough skin tips to adapt to: Cutting down time in the shower is really the best thing for your skin as extended periods of time in water can cause dryness.
+Another skin tip that can be hard to adjust to is cutting down on how long you shower.
+Despite being difficult, this is really the best thing for your skin, as extended periods of time in water can cause dryness.
+And who wants dry skin?
+Not you!
 Optimal shower length is between five to ten minutes.
+And hey, shorter showers are also better for the environment.
+It’s a win-win!
 Consider making a shower playlist to help keep you on track and aware of the time you spend cleaning your beautiful skin.
-On the bright side, you’ll be less likely to leave with pruned finger tips.
+On the bright side, you’ll be less likely to leave the shower with pruned fingertips.

 Yes, shaving can be a real pain, but we’d be kidding ourselves if we said we didn’t love the feeling of having super smooth legs.
 When shaving your legs, keep the following tips in mind: Go slowly, don’t forget (or neglect) to properly prep your skin with plenty of shaving cream, and rinse your razor under running water after every swipe.
 Also, don’t use one blade for too long—the American Academy of Dermatology recommends changing your razor blade every five to seven shaves to minimize skin irritation.

 Editor’s note: Still struggling to shave without ending up with razor bumps and irritated skin?
 Let us point you toward our article, How to Shave Your Legs Like a Pro.

 When you’ve rinsed clean of body wash, shaving cream, and other shower necessities, apply body lotion and facial moisturizer while your skin is still damp.
 When you apply moisturizing products on wet skin, you’re able to trap more moisture.
 So worth it!

 Next: Your Daily, Weekly, and Monthly Skin Care Routines

 Sign up for the latest beauty news, product samples and coupons